TandonDevOps/IndraABM/tutorial/tutorial_document.md

    Define the action and some helper functions if needed.
 Some functions are so commonly used that they are defined in lib/actions.py such as neighbor_ratio()
    e.g. In segregation model.
-An agent's action is **MOVE** when the number of agents in the same group in the neighborhood is even less than the tolerance ratio which is the least it expects or **STAY PUT** otherwise.
+An agent's action is **MOVE** when the number of agents in the same group in the neighborhood is even less than the tolerance ratio, the least it expects, otherwise **STAY PUT**.
 The helper functions include get_tolerance, env_favorable, neighbor_ratio.

-Since the basic model (in basic.py) is a runnable model, one easy way to get a new model running is maintaining the main structure of the basic model and replacing the props and action with what you defined so that you don't have to build a new model from scratch.
+Since the basic model (in basic.py) is a runnable model, one easy way to get a new model running is maintaining the main structure of the basic model and replacing the props and action with what you defined, rather than building a new model from scratch.
 Follow the DevOps principles by doing incremental development and tests after every few changes.

 # Brief introduction of  [segregation model](https://en.wikipedia.org/wiki/Schelling%27s_model_of_segregation)

 Show that people with mild in-group preference towards their own group, could still lead to a highly segregated society.

-Each round consists of agents checking their neighborhood to see what the ratio of members in the same group is (using acts.neighbor_ratio()) and get their own tolerance rate.
+Each round consists of agents checking their neighborhood to get ratio of members in the same group (using acts.neighbor_ratio()) and compare it with their own tolerance rate.
 Move if ratio < tolerance, stay put otherwise.

 # Steps to transform basic.py into segregation.py